FAITHM1/seir_penguin_project1/readme.md

 ## introduction

-Explain what is your projext is here
+Explain what is your project is here

 ## Technologies used